 "Windows Alert & Warning", "System Activation KEY has expired", "A virus has been detected on your computer" and "Killer's IP Address" are some examples of similar scams.
-The Internet is full of various online schemes, which make likewise varied claims.
-Popular scam models include: warnings that the system is infected or at risk, alerts that an essential piece of software is outdated or missing, fake prize giveaways and likewise fraudulent offers/deals, and so on.
-Regardless of what deceptive sites offer, request or demand, the end-goal is the same - to generate revenue for the designers.
+The The internet is full of various online schemes, which make likewise varied claims.
+Popular scam models include warnings that the system is infected or at risk, alerts that an essential piece of software is outdated or missing, fake prize giveaways and likewise fraudulent offers/deals, and so on.
+Regardless of what these deceptive sites offer, request or demand, the purpose is identical: to generate revenue for the designers.

 How did potentially unwanted applications install on my computer?

 Some PUAs have "official" download pages, which are often promoted by scam websites.
-These applications can also be downloaded/installed together with other software.
-This deceptive marketing technique of packing regular programs with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. skipped steps and sections, etc.) - increase the risk of inadvertently allowing bundled content into the system.
-Once clicked on, intrusive advertisements can execute scripts to download/install PUAs, without user permission.
+These applications can also be downloaded/installed with other software.
+This deceptive marketing technique of packing regular programs with unwanted or malicious additions is called "bundling".
+Rushing download/installation processes (e.g. skipping steps and sections, etc.) increases the risk of inadvertently allowing bundled content into the system.
+Once clicked, intrusive advertisements can execute scripts to download/install PUAs without users' permission.

-It is recommended to research software before download/installation.
+You are advised to research all software before download/installation.
 All downloads must be done from official and verified sources.
-Unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders - commonly offer deceptive and/or bundled content.
-Due to this, these download channels are deemed to be untrustworthy.
-When downloading/installing, it is advised to read terms, explore all available options, use the "Custom" or "Advanced" settings and opt-out from supplementary apps, tools, features, etc. Intrusive adverts appear legitimate, however they redirect to dubious webpages (e.g. pornography, adult-dating, gambling and others).
-In case of encounters with such ads and/or redirects, users must check their devices and immediately remove all suspicious applications and browser extensions/plug-ins.
+Unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders commonly offer deceptive and/or bundled content.
+Due to this, these download channels are untrusted.
+When downloading/installing, read the terms, explore all available options, use the "Custom" or "Advanced" settings and opt-out of supplementary apps, tools, features, etc. Intrusive ads may seem legitimate, however, they can redirect to dubious web pages (e.g. pornography, adult-dating, gambling and others).
+If you encounter these ads or redirects, check all devices and immediately remove any suspicious applications and browser extensions/plug-ins.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

-Text presented in the "FBI CRIMINAL INVESTIGATION" scam's pop-up:
+Text presented in the "FBI CRIMINAL INVESTIGATION" scam pop-up:

 Security Breach Detected